igematberkeley/igem-at-berkeley-web/content/finance-join-our-team/_index.md

 &nbsp;

-> Our Finance Team is recruiting for the Fall 2025 semester!
+> Our Finance Team is recruiting for the Spring 2026 semester!
 If you're interested in joining, please [fill out an application and sign up for an interview](https://forms.gle/5fAZc3GvVcghVLrw7).